flokk.

 Palácio Nacional da Pena

 This is the palace kids picture when they imagine a fairy tale, with its rainbow-colored towers, drawbridge, and Moorish archways perched dramatically above the clouds.
-Arrive at opening time around 9
+Arrive at opening time around 9:30 AM to beat the crowds and give yourself time to explore both the palace interior and the exterior terraces without rushing.

 culture